EBI-Metagenomics/ebi-metagenomics-cwl/README.md

 4. Choose the command line tool or workflow you want to run

-5. Write you YAML job file for the selected command line tool or workflow
+5. Write an YAML job file for the selected command line tool or workflow

 6. Run the command line tool/workflow,e.g. FragGeneScan